sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_debugging_toeplitzlda.md

 ## 19/04/2025

-I try to implement the BT-LDA implementation of Jan's example script `example_toeplitz_lda_simple.py` in A7, but I encountered the following error:
+I tried to implement the BT-LDA implementation of Jan's example script `example_toeplitz_lda_simple.py` in A7, but I encountered the following error:
 ```
 AttributeError                            Traceback (most recent call last)
 Cell In[15], line 61